 Section 152 of the Constitution (108 of 1996) provides objectives of local government.
 One of the objectives is to encourage the involvement of communities and community organizations in the matters of local government.
-In line with the above-mentioned legislative mandate, Mogalakwena Municipality undertook the IDP/Budget Community Based Planning task team consultation process from 26 September 2019.
-Mogalakwena municipality is made up of thirty-two (32) wards, which are grouped into clusters for administrative purpose, below is the programme for the CBP that took place from 26 September to 11 October 2019.
+In line with the above-mentioned legislative mandate, Mogalakwena Municipality undertook the IDP/Budget Community Based Planning task team consultation process on 16 - 17 November 2020.
+Mogalakwena municipality is made up of thirty-two (32) wards, which are grouped into clusters for administrative purpose, below is the programme for the CBP that took place, and was held in compliance with COVID-19 guidelines.